Help Your Horse Stay Warm This Winter With Nutritional Support

 Winter grasses don’t supply vitamin E, and hay is notoriously low in E due to vitamin E’s fragile stability.
 Fresh cut hay will supply more vitamin E than hay stored for a few months.

 Horses on pasture for eight or more hours a day in spring and summer (unless they are in demanding training programs or have health issues like EPM, Lyme’s, and MFM) get most of their vitamin E from the grasses.
-Come autumn and winter, the need to supplement vitamin E becomes a necessity.
+Come autumn and winter, the need to supplement vitamin E becomes a necessity for helping horses stay warm in winter.

 BioStar’s Sunn-E 1000